Deadly western New York snowstorm to get second wind

 | NEW YORK

-NEW YORK Western New York state braced for a fresh wave of heavy snow on Wednesday after a freakish storm swept off the Great Lakes and deposited 5 feet (1.5 meters) of powder in parts of the region, killing at least six people and stranding motorists overnight.
+NEW YORK Western New York state braced for a fresh wave of heavy snow on Wednesday after a freakish storm swept off the Great Lakes and deposited as much as five feet (1.5 meters), killing at least seven people and stranding motorists overnight.

-The fierce autumn storm paused on Wednesday morning around the city of Buffalo, but snow was expected to resume later in the day, said Deputy Erie County Executive Richard Tobe.

-The next burst of snow is expected to arrive by nightfall and dump 3 feet (1 meter) of snow, he said, adding to accumulations that are remarkable even for western New York, where giant snowfalls and frigid winter weather are the norm.

-The storm was all the more unusual because it inundated some areas, with snow falling at a rate of 5 inches (13 cm) per hour, while sprinkling only a few inches in total just several miles away, said National Weather Service meteorologist David Thomas.
+The storm inundated some areas, with snow falling at a rate of 5 inches (13 cm) per hour, while sprinkling only a few inches (cm) just a few miles (km) away, said National Weather Service meteorologist David Thomas.

-The disparity is typical of so-called lake effect, which occurs when cold air whips up snow clouds over the relatively warm Great Lakes, drawing in moisture and generating localized snowfalls onshore, Thomas said.
-The phenomenon can create intense squalls in one area while leaving nearby locations virtually unscathed.
+The disparity is typical of the so-called lake effect, which occurs when cold air moves across the relatively warm Great Lakes, drawing in moisture and dropping snowfall onshore, Thomas said.
+The phenomenon can create intense squalls but leave nearby locations virtually unscathed.

 In south Buffalo, snowmobiles were being used to respond to emergency medical calls and rescue stranded motorists while some 5,000 tons of snow was removed from the area, Buffalo Mayor Byron Brown said at a news conference.